Illusion of Wakefulness

 Well, god-forbid that anyone would try to wake us up from our cherished dreams and nightmares that we call our life, as we wouldn't know the first thing to do once awakened.
 Quite probably, we wouldn't even know who we are, and the shock of getting accustomed to our new selves would be too much to handle.

 Besides, what would our co-dreamers say about our treason?
 I remember the time when I quit smoking, coffee, and alcohol cold turkey, and how I was looked at by my old drinking buddies.
-"You'll get over it, it's only a temporary whim to quit" - and they were not particularly supportive by offering me a drink every time we met.
+"You'll get over it, it's only a temporary whim to quit" - and they were not particularly supportive while offering me a drink every time we met.

 Well, I didn't really need any support from anybody.
 Long, long time ago I learned to "row my boat by myself, and not allow anyone to rock it", and my quitting those chemical pacifiers was one in the battery of my ways of waking up.